Elsie Paroubek: Investigation

 Elijah George was found in Argyle, Wisconsin, and was brought to Joliet but "failed to give the desired information", and was released.
 At that point, Inspector Healey again ordered the drainage canal dragged, along with a search of all wells and other places where Elsie could have fallen.

 On April 22, Gov. Deneen released a front-page statement to the Chicago American calling on "every person" to aid in the search.
-Also on April 22, John Muts, the town marshal for Trevor, Wisconsin, received a phone call regarding a blonde child in a nearby gypsy camp.
+Also on April 22, John Muts, the town marshal for Trevor, Wisconsin, received a phone call regarding a blonde child in a nearby Romani camp.
 Muts, along with saloonkeeper Carl Czdenek of Lyons, Illinois, met with the girl and Czdenek said he was able to speak with her in Czech and verify that she was Elsie.
-A Mrs. Alice Gould of nearby McHenry also identified the child as Elsie and said the "gypsies" had attempted to steal other children in the area.
+A Mrs. Alice Gould of nearby McHenry also identified the child as Elsie and said Romani people had attempted to abduct other children in the area.

 By April 23, Lt.
 John Costello of the Hinman Street station told reporters that every "kidnapping" clue had been exhausted.
 He was sure Elsie had been "attacked and mistreated", was now dead, and her body hidden in the cellar of an empty house or deserted barn.
 He brought detectives to begin investigating empty buildings, barns, sheds, elevators, catchbasins, and basements on or near South Albany Avenue.
 Several of the detectives brought spades planning to dig in every plot of earth that appeared to have been recently disturbed.
 Inspector Healey joined in this search along with Detectives Perry and Egan.
 At the same time, Costello sent two officers to the outskirts of the city on a lead which he had received by telephone but refused to reveal to reporters.
 Capt.
-Stephen Wood of the detective bureau was having all "gypsy" wagons followed and wrote to every police official in the vicinity of Belvidere, Rockford and Janesville, Wisconsin to be on the lookout for Elsie.
+Stephen Wood of the detective bureau had all wagons associated with Romani camps and wrote to every police official in the vicinity of Belvidere, Rockford and Janesville, Wisconsin to be on the lookout for Elsie.
 However, he too was now certain Elsie was either being held for ransom, had been in an accident and was either dead or in some hospital, unable to speak, or had been "slain by some degenerate" from one of the shanties in the alley near her home.

-Also on April 23, a neighbor told police that she had last seen Elsie around 11 a.m. on the morning she disappeared, still with the organ grinder and engaged in conversation with a man on the opposite side of the street whom the neighbor did not know.
+Also on April 23, a neighbor told police that she had last seen Elsie around 11:00 on the morning she disappeared, still with the organ grinder and engaged in conversation with a man on the opposite side of the street whom the neighbor did not know.